IB & AP TESTING INFO

 Since 1981, the most rigorous course of studies offered to the students of George Mason High School is the International Baccalaureate Diploma Programme (IB DP).
 This program of advanced internationally recognized syllabi and external examinations offers a comprehensive and world-class education during the last two years of high school.
 The IB DP is designed as an academically challenging and balanced program of education with final examinations that prepare students for success at university and life beyond.
 The program has gained recognition and respect from the world’s universities.
 As of 2020, essentially every student in the junior and senior classes takes one or more IB exams; thus our IB DP serves a large majority of students at Mason.

 The International Baccalaureate Organization (IBO) aims to develop inquiring, knowledgeable, and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
-To this
+To this end, the organization works with schools, governments, and international organizations to develop challenging programs of international education and rigorous assessment.
+These programs encourage students across the world to become active, compassionate, and lifelong learners who understand that other people, with their differences, can also be right.

 The IB DP is the most rigorous course of study offered at George Mason High School.
 Students who wish to undertake the full IB DP must complete courses in each of the groups shown above and earn a total of 24 points on three higher and three standard level examinations.
 All six examinations are graded on a scale of 1 to 7 so the maximum examination total is 42 points.
 Diploma candidates also take Theory of Knowledge, write an extended essay, and must complete at least 150 hours in the areas of creativity, action, and community service.
 Students who complete all of the above IB courses and requirements and satisfactorily pass the related IB examinations receive, in addition to their high school diploma, the IB Diploma.
 Students may also take fewer than six IB courses from the groups listed below.
 These students fulfill all requirements in their selected IB classes and receive an IB certificate for each of these classes rather than an IB Diploma.
 IB courses are offered at either the standard or higher level.
 Standard level courses explore a range of topics within a subject and typically last one year.
 In higher-level courses, students study subjects more in-depth over a two-year period.